The Islamic Fashion Weekend Features Designer Adilah Muhammad of The Adilah Muhammad Collection

 Ebony S. Muhammad (EM): You are doing what thousands desire to do and that’s to own your business and clothing line.
 What does it take to not only visualize such an endeavor, but to manifest it and launch it for the world to see?

 Adilah Muhammad (AM): God, patience and confidence.
 I would even say self-determination and strength.
 You deal with a lot when you own a business, but especially when you own a clothing line.
-There is a lot of things that are unexpected factors of business.
+There is a lot of things that are unexpected factors of a business.
 You have to learn how to stand your ground on the principles of your company.
 You have to teach people how to believe in your company the way you believe in it.
 You have to push yourself the extra mile when things get tough, and boy does it get tough.
-But when you realize what you have, with strong faith in God and the power that you know God has given you, you will be an unstoppable force.
+But when you realize what you have, with a strong faith in God and the power that you know God has given you, you will be an unstoppable force.
+You may want to start out small with your clothing line, test the waters, so to speak.
+This could mean starting out at trade shows, making up some ‘draft’ clothing pieces to see how people react to them, potentially using companies such as Imprint to make a design and have it on some jackets, t-shirts, etc. and then go from there.
+Everyone has a starting point and having faith in yourself will get you through.

 EM: One concern that many in fashion are faced with are the lead and hazardous chemicals in the clothing/fabric.
 In what ways are you ensuring the quality as well as safety of your line?